How do I apply?

 Students must apply to internships through ePACK.
 Applications are accepted on a rolling basis so students are encouraged to apply early.

 The College of Engineering Summer Internship Participation Stipend award is provided to cover a 12-week internship experience over summer 2022 for engineering students.
-The exact award amount may vary depending on the hourly rate paid by the employer (employers must pay a minimum of $10 per hour) but will ensure the intern’s total compensation is equivalent to approximately $20 per hour.
-The College of Engineering Summer Internship Participation Stipend award will not pay stipends above wages of $20.
-The intern will be paid half of this stipend at the beginning and half at the end of the internship.
+The exact award amount may vary depending on the hourly rate paid by the employer (employers must pay a minimum of $10 per hour) but will ensure the intern’s total compensation is equivalent to approximately $25 per hour.
+The College of Engineering Summer Internship Participation Stipend award will not pay stipends above wages of $25.
 If the internship is less than 12 weeks the stipend will be adjusted/prorated in the last payment however the internship must be a minimum of 10 weeks.
 The stipend will not be increased for internships for longer than 12 weeks.
 Learn more about eligibility for the participation stipend award here.

 Employers will review potential candidate’s applications, conduct interviews, and extend an offer to the applicant that best fits their needs.
 Employers should review the Hiring Process Information.